davidfowl/aspnetvnextwebapiapp/Generations.md

 }
 ```

-## List of CoreFx APIs and their associated generations (tentative)
+## List of CoreFx APIs and their associated .NET Standard Platform version (tentative)

 ### Legend
-- `X` - API appeared in specific generation
+- `X` - API appeared in specific .NET Standard Platform version
-- `⇠` - API version determined by nearest `X` e.g. In the table below, if you target generation 5.5 and reference Microsoft.CSharp, you'd get the 5.1 API version.
+- `⇠` - API version determined by nearest `X` e.g. In the table below, if you target .NET Standard Platform version 5.5 and reference Microsoft.CSharp, you'd get the 5.1 API version.

 | Contract | 5.1 | 5.2 | 5.3 | 5.4 | 5.5 |
 | -------- | --- | --- | --- | --- | --- |